 Nerve compression may occur as a result of repetitive injuries or simply holding the body in certain positions for a long period.
 This condition can affect any part of the body and the symptoms generally depend on the affected area.

-What are the Types of Nerve Compression Syndrome?
+What’s the Types of Nerve Compression Syndrome?

-Nerve compression syndrome commonly affects areas in the body where nerves pass through tunnel-like structures.
+Nerve compression syndrome commonly affects areas in the body where nerves pass through tunnel-type structures.
 This may occur due to the absence of adequate soft tissue in these areas to protect the nerves.
 The most common types of nerve compression syndrome may include:

 Carpal tunnel syndrome